NgocVuMinh/Protein-function-data/README.md

 The datasets were generated from:

-- UniProtKB/SwissProt ([version 2024_03](https://ftp.uniprot.org/pub/databases/uniprot/previous_releases/), in my latest report I mistakenly referred to this as 2024-07-22, which is the last-modified date, not the version name).
+- UniProtKB/SwissProt ([version 2024_03](https://ftp.uniprot.org/pub/databases/uniprot/previous_releases/), in my latest report I referred to this as 2024-07-22, which is the last-modified date, not the version name).
 The actual file used to generate the dataset is named ```uniprot_sprot.dat.gz```, which is stored in a compressed folder [uniprot_sprot-only2024_03.tar.gz](https://ftp.uniprot.org/pub/databases/uniprot/previous_releases/release-2024_03/knowledgebase/uniprot_sprot-only2024_03.tar.gz)

     Please decompress and place the necessary file in the ```data``` folder